dylan-keyt/catch/README.md

 #### Time spent so far: 16 pomodoros (~8 hours)

 ### Day 2 - Evening
 A shorter session to round off the day.
 I was able to add some more unit tests, which means there won't be much left to do tomorrow.

 At this stage, I'm confident that I will finish the tests tomorrow morning, and then I can move onto the CSS.

 #### Time spent so far: 18 pomodoros (~9 hours)

+### Day 3 - Night
+I didn't set another pomodoro so this time is unmarked, but I probably spent an hour or so doing some admin work.

+I decided to use eslint so I wouldn't have to worry about formatting everything at the last minute.
+After reviewing the specifications again, it seems that I missed a requirement about the metadata appearing in the header.
+This won't be difficult as I've already set up the API call, just need to handle it and add tests of course.